 No, Imitrex doesn’t thin your blood.
 It works by narrowing blood vessels in your brain.

-Some people may find that blood thinners such as warfarin (Coumadin) help relieve their migraines.
+Some people may find that blood thinners such as warfarin (Jantoven) help relieve their migraine symptoms.
 However, there aren’t enough studies to support this usage.
-Blood thinners aren’t FDA-approved to treat migraines.
+The FDA has not approved blood thinners to treat migraine episodes.

-For more information on how Imitrex works in your body, see the “How Imitrex works” section.
+For more information on how Imitrex works in your body, see the “How Imitrex works” section above.

-Could Imitrex make my migraine or cluster headache worse?
+Could Imitrex make my migraine episodes or cluster headaches worse?

-Talk with your doctor if you get frequent migraine or cluster headaches, or if you’re concerned that Imitrex is making your condition worse.
+Talk with your doctor if you have frequent migraine episodes or cluster headaches, or if you’re concerned that Imitrex is making your condition worse.

-In rare cases, taking Imitrex can cause serious side effects that could seem like your migraine or cluster headache is getting worse.
+In rare cases, taking Imitrex can cause serious side effects that could seem like your migraine episodes or cluster headaches are worsening.
 These serious side effects include bleeding in your brain and very high blood pressure.

-If your headache gets worse after taking a dose of Imitrex, call your doctor right away.
+If you have a headache that gets worse after taking a dose of Imitrex, call your doctor right away.
 Call 911 or your local emergency phone number if your symptoms feel life threatening or if you think you’re having a medical emergency.

 Can I take Imitrex before surgery?